France protests look to test government's resolve on pension reforms | Business

 "If they're not able to listen to what's happening on the streets, and are not able to realise what is happening with the people, well they shouldn't be surprised that it blows up at some point," Delphine Maisonneuve, a 43-year-old nurse told Reuters as a protest in Paris kicked off.
 The French spend the largest number of years in retirement among OECD countries - a benefit which, opinion polls show, a substantial majority of people are reluctant to give up.

 President Emmanuel Macron says the reform is "vital" to ensuring the viability of the pension system.
-The Interior Ministry said an estimated 963,000 people had attended demonstrations across the country.
-Paris police said some 93,000 people had marched in the capital, compared to 80,000 on Jan.
-19. The unions put the Paris figure at 500,000.
+Early estimates showed that numbers had increased in Paris by about 20% from the last protest on Tuesday, newspaper Le Figaro reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)